Finding a Top Financial Advisor Firm in Yardley, Pennsylvania

 In order to become a client of Ventura Wealth Management, you'll generally need at least $500,000 in investable assets.
 At the sole discretion of the firm, it may be willing to accept clients who have less than that, though.
 The firm's client base is dominated by individuals, with non-high-net-worth clients outnumbering those with a high net worth.
 Ventura also works with a handful of pension plans and charitable organizations.

 Just about every advisor at this firm boasts at least one certification.
-In fact, you'll find two certified financial planners (CFPs), one certified private wealth advisor (CPWA), one chartered life underwriter (CLU), one chartered financial consultant (ChFC), one chartered financial analyst (CFA) and one chartered market technician (CMT).
+In fact, you'll find designations like certified financial planner (CFP), certified private wealth advisor (CPWA), chartered life underwriter (CLU), chartered financial consultant (ChFC), chartered financial analyst (CFA) andchartered market technician (CMT).

 Ventura Wealth Management Background